Meet The Team

 Core Team

-Lauren assists with the oversight and day-to-day management of current funded research projects and with the development of new research proposals.
-Lauren coordinates the work of our large multidisciplinary research team
+Gaby assists with the oversight and day-to-day management of current funded research projects, as well as the development of new research proposals.
+Gaby coordinates the work of our large multidisciplinary research team

 Aly Strauss MD, PhD, MIE